anhtu293/nndepth/README.md

 ```

-### 4.3 How to create a correct yaml configuration
 ### 4.3 Creating YAML Configuration Files

 - Each YAML file defines a single specific object (e.g., model, data loader, trainer).